fiolj/sparta/doc/Section_intro.rst

 -  :ref:`easy to extend<modify>` with new features and
    functionality
 -  runs from an :ref:`input script<commands>`
 -  syntax for defining and using :ref:`variables and formulas<command-variable>`
 -  syntax for :ref:`looping over runs<command-jump>` and breaking out of loops
 -  run one or :ref:`multiple simulations simultaneously<howto-multiple-simulations>` (in parallel) from one script
 -  :ref:`build as library<start-build-library>`, invoke SPARTA thru
    :ref:`library interface<howto-library>` or provided
    :ref:`Python wrapper<python>`.
--  `couple with other codes <howto-other-code>`: SPARTA calls other code, other code calls SPARTA, umbrella code calls both
+-  :ref:`couple with other codes <howto-other-code>`: SPARTA calls other code, other code calls SPARTA, umbrella code calls both